weakish/docs-en/views/realtime-guide-beginner.md

 ### Queries on Array Values

-You can use `containsAll`, `containedIn`, and `notContainedIn` to perform queries no array values.
+You can use `containsAll`, `containedIn`, and `notContainedIn` to perform queries on array values.
 For example, to look for all conversations containing `Tom`:

 ```js
 query.containedIn('m', ['Tom']);